Thomas Haines Dudley: Spy efforts during the War

 During the American Civil War (1861–65), consul Dudley made strenuous efforts to prevent ships from Liverpool from breaking the United States Navy blockade of Confederate ports.
 Upon his arrival to Liverpool, the steamship Oreto was the first ship he noticed that had Confederate ties.
 He sent proof that the Oreto was owned by the Confederates to William H. Seward and Charles Francis Adams.

 Great Britain remained officially neutral throughout the war but there were many Confederate sympathizers in Liverpool.
 The commerce raider CSS Alabama was a screw sloop-of-war built for the Confederate States Navy at Birkenhead in Merseyside in 1862 by John Laird Sons and Company.
 She was eventually sunk by the USS Kearsarge in 1864.
+British merchants in Liverpool financed blockade runners that sent munitions and luxuries through the Union blockade to Confederate ports in return for cotton and tobacco.

 As Consul Dudley was responsible for reporting over 120 suspicious steamers to the United States in addition to a large number of sailing vessels.

-The British required proof of Dudley’s allegations that there were ships being built to aid the Confederates.
+The British required proof of Dudley’s allegations that there were blockade runners and warships being built to aid the Confederates.
 One of Dudley's tasks, as Consul, was to provide this proof and prepare the legal case.
 He used affidavits as his primary source of evidence.
 These affidavits specified the features of the questionable ships to determine if they were made for war, and confirmed that James D. Bulloch had a connection with the Confederate government and played a role in the materials that were used on the boats in the shipyards.
 Dudley also hired a private investigator, Matthew Maguire.
-In his role, Maguire would locate citizens like Clarence Randolph Yonge, the paymaster on the USS Alabama, to testify as witnesses in the legal cases.
-Through Dudley’s legal work, he was responsible for the detainment of many prominent Confederate ships housed in the Liverpool shipyards like the U.S.S.
+In his role, Maguire would locate citizens like Clarence Randolph Yonge, the paymaster on the C.S.S.
+Alabama, to testify as witnesses in the legal cases.
+Through Dudley’s legal work, he was responsible for the detainment of many prominent Confederate ships housed in the Liverpool shipyards like the C.S.S.
 Alabama and the gunboat Alexandria.

 Dudley wished to retire after the war and return to his law practice in New Jersey, but such was his knowledge of Confederate assets in Liverpool that he stayed on as consul, seizing Confederate ships and returning the proceeds of sale to the victorious United States Government.
-Relations between Britain and the United States were tense after the war, in part because of the role of Liverpool blockade runners and the widespread perception in America that Britain had been sympathetic to the defeated Confederacy.
+Relations between Britain and the United States were tense after the war, in part because of the role of Liverpool blockade runners and commerce raiders and the widespread perception in America that Britain had been sympathetic to the defeated Confederacy.
 The claims arising out of these disputes, especially the Alabama Claims, would not be settled until the 1871 Treaty of Washington.